maresb/cookiecutter-micromamba-devcontainer/README.md

 ## Setup

-The assumption is that you are developing a Python project, and managing the project-level dependencies with Poetry.
-You should have a `pyproject.toml` and a `poetry.lock` file in your project directory.
+The assumption is that you are developing a Python project and managing the project-level Python dependencies with a modern standards-compliant packaging system like [Hatch](https://github.com/pypa/hatch) or [Flit](https://github.com/pypa/flit).
+Thus you should have a `pyproject.toml` file in your project directory.

 Install Cruft, change to your project root (the directory inside of which you want to create `.devcontainer`) and run